 Like the inquisitive mind of a toddler I continue to ask the question why?
 It’s a great question – why am I doing this?
 Why do I want to do this?
-Clarifying your reasons why help to drive you to take action and commit to making positive changes in your life.
+Clarifying your reasons why helps to drive you to take action and commit to making positive changes in your life.

 So why are you thinking of training to be a yoga teacher?
 Do you keep looking on the Internet at courses, or perhaps there’s one course and one teacher you keep just coming back to?